poucotm/Log-Highlight/README.md

 ==================================

 Log Highlight helps to view log with customizable error/warning syntax & color scheme.
-It is possible to go to positions of files in a log by double-click
+It is possible to go to positions of files in a log by double-click.
 Summary panel will be seen by default.
 It automatically generates bookmarks to navigate errors/warnings easily with new key bindings (`alt+pagedown/up`).

-There's two commands `Log Highlight: Highlight Log`, `Log Hightlight: Generate Custom Syntax & Theme`.
+There's two commands `Log Highlight: Highlight Error/Warning`, `Log Hightlight: Generate Custom Syntax & Theme`.
 You can change syntax, color scheme by changing settings and running latter command.
-After changing color scheme, you may have to restart sublime text.
+After changing color scheme, you may have to restart sublime text once.

 The context menu only can be seen for `.log` file.
-(the file extension can be added or changed in settings)
+(file extensions can be added or changed in settings)

 Settings :
 ```java